pavel8293-pavel/pavel_makhnach/README.md

    [Code](https://github.com/pavel8293-pavel/coderman).
 Browser educational game that helps kids learn the basics of programming.
 Used Angular, Phaser 3, Ace Editor.
 Completed during education at Rolling Scopes School Front-end course.

-### Objectives:
-* Find a job where I can get new skills and apply the skills I have got.
-* Develop as a specialist.
-* Contribute professional skills to achieving your company's goals as a Web developer.
-* Try myself in new conditions.
-* Get experience in a large organization.

-### Personal qualities:
-- Ability to work in a team.
-- Focus on a result.
-- Analytic skills.
-- Interest in new things.
-- Team management skills.

-#### Personality: responsible, sociable, capable of learning, determined.